bradparks/LoveToPixel/help/QuickHelp.md

 https://github.com/city41/LoveToPixel/blob/master/README.md

 ## To Paint ##
 Click in the main image area with either the left or right button on your mouse.
-The swatchs in the toolbar on the left side show your current color for each tool.
+The swatches in the toolbar on the left side show your current color for each tool.

 ## Changing Colors and Brushes ##
 Hit 'c' to pick a new color.
 When the color palette displays, click a swatch with either the left or right mouse button to pick a color for that tool.
 Click and hold to edit the color.
-Hit 'b' to bring up the brush size palette, same idea here.
+Hit 'b' to bring up the brush size palette

 ## Layers ##
 On the left side, click the 'New' button to add a new layer.
 You can rearrange layers by dragging and dropping.